 Almost every weekend there’s something in the newspapers about street violence.
-Whether it’s about a new police effort to curb violence, a report on a specific assault or maybe a footballer involved in a pub brawl, the issue garners a lot of attention.
+Whether it’s about a new police effort to curb violence,

 The constant coverage can be viewed as unsettling, highlighting the prevalence of a frightening trend, however, Step Back Think believes that it’s extremely important as it serves as a frequent reminder of the issue’s existence and helps to cultivate an awareness in the public that will hopefully generate not only a new way of thinking about street violence but new behaviours in response to the issue.